Skip to main content

 Music for Download

-Click the link to Jingle Punks below to download an MP3 for use in your video (in some browsers, you will need to right click and save to your desktop).
+Click the link to Slipstream below to download an MP3 for use in your video (in some browsers, you will need to right click and save to your desktop).
 These songs are provided for use in the Project Yellow Light/Hunter Garner Scholarship contest only.
 Any other use of this music is prohibited.
 You may use an original piece of music you have express permission to use in your submission if preferred (we’ll ask for proof of permissions if selected as a winner).

 All music provided here is strictly for the express purpose of the Project Yellow Light/Hunter Garner Scholarship video contest.
 Any other use of this music is prohibited.